 Easy Homemade Instant Pot Yogurt

 Yield is estimated based on what I got.
-Yours will vary, depending on how thick you make it.
+Yours will vary, depending on how thick you make it but a good rule of thumb is to expect half as much as the amount of milk used.
 This is fabulous as-is, with berries or fruit compote, or whatever you like on your yogurt.

 - 1 gallon milk whole fat, not organic